 Paid Editing Feedback

 Identifying when you have finished editing can be a huge challenge, especially with a first novel.
-Despite how helpful my Ink & Insights comments and feedback from four critical readers were -my revisions only targeted the symptoms of a some underlying problems.
-I sent my novel to another beta reader and edited again, but the final solutions to pacing issues and fully developing my point of view characters came from my editor @AmeliaWiens.
-After two developmental edit passes with her, I am finally confident I’m ready to query.
+Despite how helpful my Ink & Insights comments and feedback from four critical readers were, my revisions only targeted the symptoms of some underlying problems.
+I sent my novel to another beta reader and edited again, but my final solutions to story tension and fully developing point of view characters came from my editor Amelia Wiens.
+After two manuscript critiques with her, I am finally confident I’m ready to query.

 Tips to Tell if Your Editing is Finished

-Even if you intend to self publish, looking at resources where literary agents state reasons they tend to pass on submissions.
-In this video 7 agents give 3 reasons for rejecting an MS, while in this one Meg Latore talks about why literary agents may reject the first five pages.
+Even if you intend to self publish, looking at resources where literary agents state reasons they tend to pass on submissions can improve the quality of your work.
+In this video 7 agents give 3 reasons for rejecting an MS. While in this one Meg Latore talks about why literary agents may reject the first five pages.
 Both videos can act as partial “have I finished editing yet?” checklists.

 A Final Test of Editing Being Finished